SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0.0 -> 100.0)``

-    Controls the random distortion applies to the generated dashes, giving them a more human-like quality.
+    Controls the random distortion applied to the generated dashes, giving them a more human-like quality.

 **+ Inherits settings from:**
     - `Default Adaptive PFM Settings`_